mantidproject/mantid/docs/source/interfaces/DataProcessorWidget.rst

 															  'OutputWorkspace,'
 															  'OutputWorkspaceWavelength,')

-The only effect of the blaklist is on the *Options* column, not in the reduction.
+The only effect of the blacklist is on the *Options* column, not in the reduction.
 This column uses a *HintingLineEdit* (a MantidWidget) delegate to provide auto-completion functionality so that when users start typing in this column, they get a list of algorithm property names they can easily select.
 The figure below illustrates this behaviour: